Forms 1040-U.S. and 1040-PR are federal tax returns.

 - Dividends - Where the corporation is created or organized.

 - Sale of Personal Property and Stock - Seller's Tax Domicile.
 Personal property includes Stocks and Bonds.
-If a bona fide resident of Puerto Rico sells personal property, the gain (or loss) from the sale is considered Puerto Rico source.
+If a bona fide resident of Puerto Rico sells personal property, the gain (or loss) from the sale is considered a Puerto Rico source.
 There are special rules for reporting these sales.
 Refer to Publication 570.

 - Rental income - Location of the property.

 - Sale of real estate - Location of the property.